harshraj9988/payment-simulator/README.md

 A backend service that simulates a simple **payment system** with account management and transaction lifecycle handling.

-This project is being built to explore **backend system design, REST APIs, and client–server architecture**, while integrating with a sample Android client.
+This project is being built to explore **backend system design, REST APIs, and client–server architecture and idempotent request handling**, while integrating with a sample Android client.

 🚧 **Currently in progress**